French (FREN)

 Offered Either Fall or Spring; Lecture hours:Varies,Other:1; Repeatable

-Independent study in French for students enrolled in the Bucknell en France program.
+Independent study in French.
+Subject to be selected by student in consultation with the instructor.
 Prerequisite: permission of the instructor.

 Offered Either Fall or Spring; Lecture hours:Varies; Repeatable